tannewt/wa-law.org/bill/2021-22/sb/5453/1/README.md

     c. **Two percent of such member's final average salary for years of service above 26.**

+## Section 104
+> This section adds a new section to an existing chapter [41.26](/rcw/41_public_employment_civil_service_and_pensions/41.26_law_enforcement_officers_and_firefighters_retirement_system.md).
+Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.26_law_enforcement_officers_and_firefighters_retirement_system.md) for context.

+1. Law enforcement officers' and firefighters' plan 2 retirees with at least 15 years of service credit, and the beneficiary of a retiree with at least 15 years of service credit that is eligible for benefits under the plan 2 provisions of this chapter, on the effective date of this section shall be eligible to receive the plan 2 lump sum defined benefit pursuant to the conditions established in this section.

+2. A law enforcement officers' and firefighters' plan 2 beneficiary that was eligible for a death benefit under RCW 41.26.048 and the plan 2 provisions of this chapter, on the effective date of this section shall be eligible to receive the plan 2 lump sum defined benefit pursuant to the conditions established in this section.

+3. The lump sum defined benefit is $20,000 per eligible member or survivor, payable on January 3, 2022.
+In the case of multiple survivor beneficiaries, the lump sum defined benefit shall be divided equally.

+4. If a member dies after the effective date of this section but before distribution of the lump sum defined benefit created in this section occurs, the distribution shall be made according to the member's beneficiary designation under this chapter.

+5. The lump sum defined benefit created in this section is subject to RCW 41.26.053.

 ## Section 105
 > This section modifies existing section [41.45.0604](/rcw/41_public_employment_civil_service_and_pensions/41.45_actuarial_funding_of_state_retirement_systems.md).
 Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.45_actuarial_funding_of_state_retirement_systems.md) for context.